tamirla/redux-saga-http-requests/README.md

 optional parameters for each request:

-* method - http method, defeault is get
+* method - http method, default is get
 * urlBuilder - allows to define url for request dynamically, according to given parameters, as demonstrated above

 * dispatchRequest - dispatches a specific api, for example: